 The Company's condensed consolidated financial statements have been presented on the basis that it is a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-The Company has incurred net losses of \$727,952 for the three months ended March 31, 2015 and \$2,707,535 for the fiscal year ended December 31, 2014, negative operating cash flows of \$200,403 for the three months ended March 31, 2015 and \$885,869 for the fiscal year ended December 31, 2014, and expects to continue to incur net losses and negative operating cash flows for several more years.
+The Company has incurred net losses of \$1,977,584 for the six months ended June 30, 2015 and \$2,707,535 for the fiscal year ended December 31, 2014, negative operating cash flows of \$322,695 for the six months ended June 30, 2015 and \$885,869 for the fiscal year ended December 31, 2014, and expects to continue net losses and negative operating cash flows for several more years.
 As a result, management has concluded that there is substantial doubt about the Company's ability to continue as a going concern, and the Company's independent registered public accounting firm, in their report on the Company's consolidated financial statements for the year ended December 31, 2014, has expressed substantial doubt about the Company's ability to continue as a going concern.

 The Company is currently, and has for some time, been in significant financial distress.
 It has limited cash resources and current assets and has no ongoing source of revenue.
-New management, which was appointed during March and April 2013, has evaluated the status of numerous aspects of the Company's existing business and obligations, including, without limitation, debt obligations, financial requirements, intellectual property, licensing agreements, legal and patent matters and regulatory compliance, and has raised new capital to fund its business activities
+Current management, which was appointed during March and April 2013, has evaluated and addressed the status of numerous aspects of the Company's existing business and obligations, including, without limitation, debt obligations, financial requirements, intellectual property, licensing agreements, legal and patent matters and regulatory compliance, and has raised new capital to fund the Company's business activities.

 From June 2013 through March 2014, the Company's Chairman and Chief Executive Officer advanced short-term loans to the Company aggregating \$150,000 in order to meet its minimum operating needs.
 In March and April 2014, the Company completed a private placement by selling 928.5 shares of its Series G 1.5% Convertible Preferred Stock for gross proceeds of \$928,500 and repaid the aggregate advances.
 The Company's Chairman and Chief Executive Officer invested \$250,000 in the Series G 1.5% Convertible Preferred Stock private placement.
 During November and December 2014, the Company sold short-term convertible notes and warrants in an aggregate principal amount of \$369,500 to various accredited investors and an additional \$210,000 of such short-term convertible notes and warrants in February 2015.
-The Company terminated this financing effective February 18, 2015.
+The Company terminated this financing, which generated aggregate gross proceeds of \$579,500, effective February 18, 2015.
+On June 16, 2015, the Company's Chairman and Chief Executive Officer advanced \$40,000 to the Company in the form of a short-term loan for working capital purposes.

-The Company will need to continue to raise additional capital to be able to pay its liabilities and fund its business activities going forward.
+The Company is continuing its efforts to raise additional capital in order to be able to pay its liabilities and fund its business activities on a going forward basis.
 As a result of the Company's current financial situation, the Company has limited access to external sources of debt and equity financing.
 Accordingly, there can be no assurances that the Company will be able to secure additional financing in the amounts necessary to fully fund its operating and debt service requirements.
 If the Company is unable to access sufficient cash resources, the Company may be forced to discontinue its operations entirely and liquidate.